 By Ricciardo's own admission, his second season at McLaren was well below expectations.
 As early as the Monaco Grand Prix there were rumours that his seat was under threat for the following year, which appeared to do nothing to help his confidence at a time when he desperately needed to up his game.
-But the real reasons for his lack of performance have never been fully explained, with both the team and driver at a loss to explain why he was so often so far off the pace of teammate Norris (their qualifying record was 20-2 in Norris' favour).
+But the real reasons for his lack of performance were never fully explained, with both the team and driver at a loss to detail exactly why he was so often so far off the pace of teammate Norris (their qualifying record was 20-2 in Norris' favour).

 McLaren offered to make changes among his engineers, but both driver and team did not feel that was at the core of the issue.
-A strong drive in Mexico to score one of his best results of the year only added to the frustration of what should and could have been.
+A strong drive in Mexico to score one of his best results of the year only added to the frustration of what could and should have been.